nucypher/nucypher/docs/source/architecture/staking_contracts.rst

     .. important::

-      It is recommended to use a multisig, DAO or other decentralization governance mechanism.
+      It is recommended to use a multisig, DAO or other decentralized governance mechanism.

 * *Worker Owner* - the owner of the Worker that runs on behalf of the staking pool; only this address can withdraw the worker's collected fee